Tom Hankins

-Tom Hankins (born January 22, 1966) is an American basketball head coach for the Fort Wayne Mad Ants of the NBA G League.
+Tom Hankins (born January 22, 1966) is an American basketball head coach for the Noblesville Boom of the NBA G League.

 Early life and college career

 Hankins attended Thomas Edison High School in Tulsa, Oklahoma, graduating in 1984.
 He was a high school teammate of future NBA executive Kevin Pritchard.
 Hankins played college basketball at Northeastern Oklahoma A&M College and Northeastern State University.
 He worked as a graduate assistant at Northeastern Oklahoma A&M under coach Larry Gipson.

 Coaching career

 Northwest Missouri State

 Hankins served as assistant coach for Northwest Missouri State in the 1991–1992 season.

 East Central High School

 In 1992 Hankins joined East Central High School in Tulsa, Oklahoma to serve as an assistant coach.
 He coached there until 1997.

 Oral Roberts University

 In 1997 Hankins joined Oral Roberts University as an assistant coach.
 He served as assistant until 2012, working with head coaches Barry Hinson and Scott Sutton.
 He helped the team to five Summit League titles and three NCAA tournament appearances.